inspektor-gadget/inspektor-gadget/docs/gadgets/trace/tcp.md

 * `PID`: The PID which established the TCP connection.
 * `COMM`: The command corresponding to the PID.
 * `IP`: The IP version (either 4 or 6).
-* `SADDR`: The source IP address.
+* `SRC`: The source IP address, pod namespace + pod name or service name together with the port
-* `DADDR`: The destination IP address.
+* `DST`: The destination IP address, pod namespace + pod name or service name together with the port
-* `SPORT`: The source port.
-* `DPORT`: The destination port.

-So, the above line should be read like this: "Command `wget`, with PID 19981, established a TCP connection through IP version 4, using the `connect()` system call, from address 172.17.0.3 and port 16266 towards address 188.114.97.3 and port 433"
+So, the above line should be read like this: "Command `wget`, with PID 253124, established a TCP connection through IP version 4, using the `connect()` system call, from the `busybox` container on port 50192 towards address 188.114.96.3 and port 433"

-Note that, IP 188.114.97.3 corresponds to `kinvolk.io` while port 443 is the port generally used for HTTPS.
+Note that, IP 188.114.96.3 corresponds to `kinvolk.io` while port 443 is the port generally used for HTTPS.

 #### Clean everything